Skylar-Is-Alive/Technology-Resources-by-Skylar-Is-Alive/README.md

 - [Library Genesis](https://en.wikipedia.org/wiki/Library_Genesis) - CHECK LIST OF LINKS FOR THE ACTUAL SITE: File sharing website for books, journals etc
 - [Mobilism](https://forum.mobilism.org/index.php) - REQUIRES FREE ACCOUNT: Forum of audio books and other media
 - [Open Library](https://openlibrary.org/) - Digital library connected to the Internet Archive
+- [Webtoons](https://www.webtoons.com/en/) - Comics of various qualities uploaded for free with ads
 - [Z Library](https://z-library.sk/) - Similar to Library Genesis but with a different selection and more modern interface

 ##### Audio